mathan26/notes/Angular.md

  - To display the HeroesComponent, you **must add it to the template of the shell AppComponent**.
  - Remember that **app-heroes** is the element **selector for the HeroesComponent**.
  - So add an `<app-heroes>` element to the AppComponent template file, just below the title.

-Create a Hero interface
+## Create a Hero interface

+ - List item

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTExMjIyNDEsLTc1NzIxNDc4OF19
+eyJoaXN0b3J5IjpbLTUzMTA4NjE3NywtNzU3MjE0Nzg4XX0=
 -->